yellowsink/ConsoleVideoPlayer/README.md

 Unrelated fun fact: I stole a very early version of time debt for the logic in a tetris game I never finished (mainly cause it's awesome!)

+## Braille vs standard

+There is WIP braille rendering support.

+If you are using an environment which treats braille like drawing characters (eg st boxdraw, CozetteDrawing font) then braille rendering will let you trade having more artefacts for a higher resolution.

+If you have a normal font in which braille displays as a set of dots with gaps around them, then it will probably look *really* bad, especially on sharp edges.

 ## How to use
 Run the ConsoleVideoPlayer.Player executable and pass it the path to an mp4.
 Run with no args to see help.